Engineering construction on infrastructure: ten years of trends

 Engineers Australia believes that the future of Australia’s energy supply will be dependent on a strong engineering workforce.
 Engineers will play a critical role in the research, development, production and implementation of energy efficiency measures and emerging technology options, helping to provide reliable energy to Australian consumers, while at the same time helping to meet Australia’s emission reduction targets.

 Shares Engineers Australia’s insights for 2017, specifically the change required to realise this country’s political, social, and economic aspirations.

-The Engineers Australia Engineering Workforce Development Plan 2016-19 is the first profession-based plan for Tasmania.
-It was supported by Skills Tasmania and, by working with industry leaders, education providers and government representatives, the Plan has identified the key challenges facing the profession and includes industry-owned recommendations for action.
+The first profession-based plan for Tasmania.
+It was supported by Skills Tasmania and, by working with industry leaders, education providers and government representatives, the plan has identified the key challenges facing the profession and includes industry-owned recommendations for action.
 Implementation will lead to a highly skilled and agile workforce that can meet the demands of Tasmania’s changing and growing economy.

 Building the West

 Engineers Australia is part of the Western Australia Infrastructure Coalition.
 It is a broadly-based infrastructure industry group that has been established to promote and facilitate the creation of an independent statutory authority “Infrastructure WA”.
 The Infrastructure Coalition also aims to provide a robust forum for industry involvement in infrastructure issues.

 Energy security for Australia

 Australia needs a much broader understanding of energy security than the one that policy makers were using.
 The definition was too narrowly focused on economic harm arising from a loss of supply, and gave insufficient attention to the fact that energy security is a multi–dimensional concept intertwined with issues across the social, political, economic and environmental spectrum.
 Energy Security for Australia is an important contribution towards crafting a comprehensive energy security policy.